budcribar/RemoteBlazorWebView/testassets/NUnitTestProject/Readme.md

 ﻿#Steps to setup testing

+msedgedriver.exe needs to be installed in the user's path i.e. C:\Program Files (x86)\EdgeDriver

 * Publish RemoteBlazorWebViewTutorial.WinFormsApp
 * Copy the wwwroot folder from the publish directory to the embedded folder Publish RemoteBlazorWebViewTutorial.WinFormsApp using the Embedded publish profile